English 103 - Critical Reading, Writing, & Thinking - Prof. A. Dimakos

 Our Canvas site cannot be accessed until the first day of the semester (Monday at 7:00am PST – Pacific Standard Time).

 This course requires a great deal of discipline, organization, reading, and participation several days a week (and by “several,” I mean 4-5 days a week minimum”).
 Therefore, Effective time management skills are crucial to your success in the course.

 VERY IMPORTANT: To avoid being dropped from the course as a “no show”, you must login to the course website on Canvas and complete a discussion board activity by 11:59pm on Monday (the first day of the semester).
 If you do not complete this assignment by the deadline, you will be dropped from the course.
 Again, the website becomes available for student access at 7:00am on Monday.
 It is not enough to log in to our Canvas course; you must complete the discussion board activity to be counted as “present”.

-READING & WRITING EXPECTATIONS: This course includes a great deal of challenging reading in this course, so please be aware that you may be asked to read anywhere from 40-50 pages a week (sometimes more) from the required textbook in addition to viewing PowerPoint presentations, reading Canvas page content, watching videos, and reviewing websites, if applicable.
+READING & WRITING EXPECTATIONS: This course includes a great deal of challenging reading in this course, so please be aware that you may be asked to read anywhere from 40-50 pages a week (sometimes more) from the required textbook in addition to reading Canvas page content, watching videos, conducting research, and reviewing content on websites, if applicable.

 There is also a great deal of writing in this course.
 All assignments have word count requirements that must be met to be eligible for full credit.

 TURNITIN.COM: All final drafts of essays will be automatically submitted to www.turnitin.com when you submit them to Canvas.
 Turnitin.com will check for uncited material and potential plagiarism in your assignments.